AdobeDocs/campaign-web.en/help/v8/content/generative-image.md

 ### Generate content {#generate-content}

+Learn how to craft effective prompts and configure image settings to generate visually compelling images with AI Assistant.
+Customize parameters such as aspect ratio, visual intensity, and lighting to create images that align with your brand and campaign objectives.

 1. Enable the **[!UICONTROL Reference style]** option for AI Assistant to personalize new content based on the selected content.

 1. Select your **[!UICONTROL Brand]** to ensure AI-generated content aligns with your brand specifications.
 [Learn more](brands.md) on Brands.